 The latest version can be downloaded for FREE here (on this page you may be asked for a voluntary donation, if you do not wish to donate, click "skip donation this time").

 Apple Mac and Windows operating systems both provide ways to control your computer with voice recognition.
-The BBC provides a guide to switching on voice recognition across the different versions but settings are different again if you are using Apple OS X Yosemite.

 Third party voice recognition software is available too.